kellyi/PropPHL/README.md

 The app also users NSUserDefaults to persist the state of the AddressMapSwitch.

-**One Last Note, Probably Unnecessary but**
+**One Additional Note, Probably Unnecessary but**

-I am not affiliated with the Philadelphia Office of Property Assessment or employed by the City of Philadelphia.
+I am not affiliated with the Philadelphia Office of Property Assessment or the City of Philadelphia.

+**Finally**

+I derived the app icon from [this image from Openclipart](https://openclipart.org/detail/179251/brown-house).